What to See & Do in Homer, Alaska

 Local Art Galleries & Pioneer Avenue Walk

-Homer’s art community thrives along Gallery Row and beyond.
+Homer’s art community thrives along Gallery Row and throughout town.
 Notable galleries include:

 Annual Events & Festivals